YKH2020/project-3-bent/README.md

 # project-3-bent

+## Motivation
+It is often hard to gauge a sense of humor and find jokes that align with what people like, so we decided to create a recommendation model that attempts to judge opinions on jokes and gives recommendations.

 ## Data
 Our data is from the Jesters Datasets found here: https://eigentaste.berkeley.edu/dataset/.
 It is composed of many users who rated many jokes from -10 to 10.